caendesilva/MinimaPHP/README.md

 The main benefit of using MinimaPHP is that it has **zero dependencies**.
 You thus don't need to bother with Composer or autoloading.
 Just include the single compact `minima.php` file and you're ready to go.
 That's right, you don't even need a Phar, because Minima is tiny (< 10Kb).

+### The Philosophy

+Since Minima is designed for scripting, the philosophy is that your Minima projects don't need to be pretty, they just need to do the thing you want them to do.
+If all you're doing is [formatting some files](https://github.com/caendesilva/MinimaPHP/blob/main/build/FileFormatter.php), or [compiling a file to a standalone executable](https://github.com/caendesilva/MinimaPHP/blob/main/build/build-bin.php), who cares if the code looks ugly, as long as it works!
+Just bodge something together, then call it a day.
+Save your energy writing the beautiful code you usually do for something that's shared with the world, and instead focus on the result, because believe me, it's a nice change of pace for once.

 ## Installation